 Because”Panther” is awfully slow on the prowl.
 The two hours and fourteen minutes just amble by.
 There’s little urgency to any of this, even the finale.

 I’ve loved Boseman in his survey of American Civil Rights heroes (Jackie Robinson in “42,” Thurgood Marshall in “Marshall”) and in his larger-than-life turn as James Brown in “Get On Up.”
 Here, he’s well-cast but somewhat unchallenged.

 Oscar winner Lupita Nyong’o brings a radiant, competitive spark to her scenes with him, playing the Panther’s “ex” who happens to be the country’s most brilliant spy.
 Gurira and Wright dazzle, and Angela Bassett brings her regal presence to the Queen Mother.
 For all the fussing and fighting and grudge-settling among the guys, the women pretty much steal the picture.
 Jordan?
-All haircut, street sneer and Malcolm X without the humanity, a one-dimensional villain treated as such by the Wakandans.
+All haircut, street “Creed” sneer and muscles.
+He The character called for more and Malcolm X, a lot less sneer and a lot more polish and intellect.
+This guy’s a one-dimensional villain treated as such by the Wakandans.